Twisted bilayer graphene reveals its flat bands under spin pumping

-To understand the behavior of $\delta\alpha_G$ at the MA one needs to go back to the band structure, $E_{\sigma,\pm}(\mathbf{k})$ (Eq.~\ref{energy_H1}), of the continuum Hamiltonian of TBG/$\mathrm{WSe_2}$, which is depicted in Fig.~\ref{band} at different twist angles.
-The arrows indicate the out-of-plane electronic spin projection $\langle s_z\rangle$ which has been numerically calculated, in Ref.\onlinecite{Alex}, within the perturbative approach~\cite{Mc11}, and which can be deduced from Eq.~\ref{heff_SOC}.\
+Putting aside its drop at the MA, the enhancement of $\delta\alpha_G$, by decreasing $\theta$, can be, in a first step, ascribed to the dependence of the self-energy [Eq.~(\ref{self})] on the effective SOC, given by Eq.~(\ref{SOCeff}), which increase by decreasing $\theta$ .
+However, to understand the behavior of $\delta\alpha_G$ at the MA one needs to go back to the band structure, $E_{\sigma,\pm}(\mathbf{k})$ [Eq.~(\ref{energy_H1})], of the continuum Hamiltonian of TBG/$\mathrm{WSe_2}$, which is depicted in Fig.~\ref{band} at different twist angles.
+The arrows indicate the out-of-plane electronic spin projection $\langle s_z\rangle$ which we have numerically calculated for different twist angles in Sec.
+II of the Supplemental Material~\cite{supp}.\\